 Community care grants are intended to help with expenses so that people can live in the community and families can stay together.
 Community care grants are discretionary, which means that even if you are eligible you will only get one if the benefits office decides that your need is important and there is enough money left in the district Social Fund budget.
 Community care grants do not have to be repaid, so you should always check if you are eligible to claim one when you have expenses you cannot meet.

-This is an advice site that also offers call forwarding options, and we are in no way affiliated with the Department for Work & Pensions, Community Care Grants, or any other organisation mentioned on this website.
+This is an advice site that also offers call forwarding options, and we are in no way affiliated with the Department - we are not affiliated with any organisation mentioned. for Work & Pensions, Community Care Grants, or any other organisation mentioned on this website.